zuluchaka/tradingplan/pin_bar_trading_strategy.md

 #### Approach the market with more objectivity and structure - A Business plan for my trading career

-## Current Life GOAL

-My current GOAL is to:
-- Improve my family lifestyle
-- Payoff my existing debts completely
-- Afford Family vacations
-- Reinvest

 ## 2019 GOAL

-Consistently making an extra 500 CHF per MONTH from FOREX Trading by growing my invested amount by at least 10% per week and becoming as experienced as a professional Trader
+Consistently making profit from FOREX Trading by growing my invested amount by at least 100 pips per day and becoming as experienced as a professional Trader

-## Trading GOAL  (Trading to Live not living to Trade)
+## Trading GOAL

 My current trading GOAL is to:
 - Improve my trading STYLE, RISK and MONEY management
 - Win a CONSISTENT number of pips :
-    * Per trade: 3 - 7 pips in 15 min OR 7 tp 30 pips in 30 min
+    * Per trade: 100 pips
-    * Per Day: 40 - 60 pips
-    * Per Week: 200 - 300 pips

 - Improve my trade success rate / trade efficiency